Open-Sorcerer/blinker/Readme.md

 ## Available Templates

 - NextJS: A NextJS template for Solana Blinks projects
+- Express: An Express template for Solana Blinks projects
-- ReactJS: A ReactJS template for Solana Blinks projects
+- Axum (Rust): An Axum template for Solana Blinks projects

 More templates will be added in future updates.